 Start by soaking the dates for 10-15 minutes in a bowl of warm water, then drain.

 Put all of the ingredients into a food processor and blend until it makes a thick paste.
 Add a little water as needed to help get everything good and sticky.
 I find that a hefty sprinkling of water does the most good after a few pulses on the food processor.

 Scoop out with a wooden spoon or a silicone spatula (mind the blade!), then form into balls and refrigerate for 30 minutes.
 An open plate works fine if you’re planning to serve them soon, but for next-day preparation, I line a container with parchment paper, fill it with Bites, and put the lid on immediately.
 They stay fresh for up to 24 hours with this treatment, although refrigeration is best until just before you serve them.
 I can’t say how long they remain tasty afterward, since I’ve never seen them make it more than 24 hours without delighting someone!

-Thanks to Emily Henderson at My Just Right Life for the original recipe!
+Thanks to Emily at My Just Right Life (now Emily Kathleen Writes) for the original recipe!